code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Remove the second occurrence of `amount` from the NatSpec comments in both `StrategyManager.sol` and `IStrategyManager.sol`.
+Remove the second occurrence of `amount` from the NatSpec comment in both `StrategyManager.sol` and `IStrategyManager.sol`.

 ```diff
 -    * @param amount is the amount of token to be deposited in the strategy by the depositor